County of Santa Barbara

 INFORMATION TECHNOLOGY DEPARTMENT

-Consider recommendations regarding the ITAM-0551 Artificial Intelligence (AI) Policy, as
+Consider recommendations regarding the ITAM-0551 Artificial Intelligence (AI) Policy, as follows:

 a) Receive and file the ITAM-0551 Artificial Intelligence Policy; and

-b) Determine that the above recommended action is a government funding mechanism or
+b) Determine that the above recommended action is a government funding mechanism or other

-project that may result in a potentially significant physical impact on the environment and is
+result in a potentially significant physical impact on the environment and is therefore not a project

-therefore not a project under the California Environmental Quality Act (CEQA) pursuant to
+under the California Environmental Quality Act (CEQA) pursuant to section 15378(b)(4) of the

-section 15378(b)(4) of the CEQA Guidelines.
+CEQA Guidelines.

 A-20)